"If this had been an actual emergency," John Davis, a Lawrenceville ham operator explained, "we'd be ready."

 "That's exactly what they're supposed to do when they're approached by the media," said event organizer Glenn Edebohls.
 "That's part of the training."

-Saturday's event marked a significant personal step for Edebohls, who said his life was changed from his experience working with a Snellville UMC relief team last April in the Ringgold area.
+Saturday's event marked a significant personal step for Edebohls, who said his life was changed working with a Snellville UMC relief team last April in the Ringgold area.
 That experience led to his involvement with churches and emergency-response groups to foster natural disaster preparedness.

 "Part of the idea here today is for volunteers to think, do they want to get more involved?" he said.